Ambiabstract/props_scaling_recompiler/README.md

    `-subfolders 1` - put the scaled versions of the props in a separate subfolder (1 = yes, 0 = no)

-   `-force_recompile 0` - recompile all scaled props that are available on the level (1 = yes, 0 = no).
-Needed in case the original model has changed, for example.
+   `-force_recompile 0` - recompile all scaled props that are available on the level from scratch (1 = yes, 0 = no).
+For example, this can be useful if the original non-scaled model has been modified.

 8. Go through Compile/run commands and specify correct paths in Parameters.
 It should be the path that props_scaling_recompiler outputs.